gejak2004/smartphone-data/CodeBook.md

 There are 180 rows (30 participants x 6 activities), two index columns (SubjectID, Activity) and the remaining 66 columns contain mean values of the target features for the particular values of participant ID and activity.

-* `tidy.csv`:  data for mean values of features of interest for each participant and activity .
+* `tidy.txt`:  data for mean values of features of interest for each participant and activity .

 ### Production steps